 If you do miss a dose of Xarelto, your usual dosage determines what you should do.
 Below are recommendations for how to handle a missed dose of Xarelto based on your normal dosage:

 - If you normally take 2.5 milligrams (mg) of Xarelto twice each day, skip your missed dose.
 You can take your next dose at its usual time.
-Don’t take any extra dose of Xarelto to make up for your missed dose.
+Do not take any extra doses of Xarelto to make up for your missed dose.

-- If you normally take 10 mg, 15 mg, or 20 mg of Xarelto once each day, take your missed dose as soon as you remember.
+- If you normally take 10 mg, 15 mg, or 20 mg of Xarelto once per day, take your missed dose as soon as you remember.
 Then take your next dose at its usual time.
-Don’t take any extra doses of Xarelto to make up for your missed dose.
+Do not take an extra dose to make up for your missed dose.

 If you need help remembering to take your dose of Xarelto on time, try using a medication reminder.
-This can include setting an alarm, downloading a reminder app, or setting a timer on your phone.
-A kitchen timer can work, too.
+This can include setting an alarm or downloading a reminder app on your phone.

 Symptoms of overdose